davebollinger/mt19937ar-lua/README.md

 for pure Lua 5.1 (tested against 5.1.5) 3/25/2016

 Lua-specific differences in this translation:
 - support for multiple instances
+- the "class" is merely a "factory" NOT the generator itself
 - init_by_array is 1-based (per Lua idiom)
 - methods to get\set state
 - math library work-alikes